Blog/AI Real Estate Photography: Complete Guide for Agents & Photographers/AI Real Estate Photography in Austin: Why Agents Are Switching in 2026

 Why Austin Real Estate Agents Are Adopting AI Photography

 Austin's housing market has cooled slightly from its 2021 peak, but competition among agents remains fierce.
-According to the Austin Board of Realtors, the average days on market for a single-family home is now 58 days—up from 35 in 2022.
-That means listings need every edge to stand out, and first impressions start with photos.
+De acordo com relatórios recentes do setor de the Austin Board of Realtors' October 2025 market report, the median days on market for single-family homes priced between $500,000 and $1 million is now 45 days—down from 58 earlier in the year, but still high enough to make every listing edge count.
+First impressions start with photos.

 A study by the National Association of Realtors found that 93% of home buyers use the internet as their primary search tool, and listings with professional photography receive 61% more views than those without.
 Yet traditional photography costs between $150–$400 per shoot, with editing adding another 2–3 business days.
 For agents listing 5–10 properties per month, that's a significant expense and delay.